 One of the most common tick-transmitted diseases in the world is Lyme disease.
-In this post, our vets in Suffolk County explain Lyme disease in pets: what it is, symptoms to beware of, and treatment options.
+In this post, our vets in Deer Park explain Lyme disease in pets: what it is, symptoms to beware of, and treatment options.

 What is Lyme disease?